lurisan/Blog/README.md

 - Date : 28th August 2022
 - Venue : [Taal Kutir Convention Centre](https://goo.gl/maps/bCKHEMoCpC4gajuJ9)
 - Co-Speaker : **Pratik Gupta** [Linkedin](https://www.linkedin.com/in/pratik-gupta-10597a152/) [Messenger](https://m.facebook.com/people/Pratik-Gupta/100004042342157/)
-- Github link and Slides link for the same soon will be available for individuals for reference and further reading.
+- Github link and Slides link will soon be available for individuals for reference and further reading.
 <br />
 <br />

 ### 20th April 2022

-LFR based swarm cooking up, new project in place for next development and building
+LFR-based swarm cooking up, a new project in place for the next development and building

-- 3 LFRs (line following robots) which have the ability to connect to each other for understanding the traversal and path solving.
+- 3 LFRs (line following robots) that have the ability to connect to each other for understanding the traversal and path solving.
 - ESP32 and ESP8266 based robots.
 - Custom track made for testing out the same.
 - Implementing Cluster computing and Mesh Networking protocols for the development of the same.
-- Github link for the same soon will be available for individuals to take up and enhance it more.
+- Github link for the same will soon be available for individuals to take up and enhance it more.
 <br />
 <br />